scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Representing Data
 -----------------
-Recommender systems are data-intensive and runtime performance is greatly affected by quantiy of data and its representation.
+Recommender systems are data-intensive and runtime performance is greatly affected by quantity of data and its representation.
 In Crab the recommender-related data is encapsulated in the implementations of DataModel.
-DataModel provide efficient access to data required by several recommender algorithms.
+DataModel provides efficient access to data required by several recommender algorithms.
 For instance, a DataModel can provide a count or an array of all user IDs in the input data, or provide access to all preferences associated to an item.